joehahn/tf-text-classification-demo/README.md

     sudo pip install seaborn

-6 Download a CD of 600 Project Gutenberg books from a mirror (since Gutenberg often blocks downloads from an EC2 instance), then mount:
+6 Download a CD of 600 Project Gutenberg books from a mirror (since Gutenberg often blocks downloads to an EC2 instance), then mount:

     wget http://mirrors.pglaf.org/gutenberg-iso/PG2003-08.ISO
     mkdir iso